qduong42/42_ft_printf/README.md

 - No memory leaks
 - Implement ft_printf
 - Must have a Makefile to build the program
-- The library must be called libft.a
+- The library must be called libftprintf.a
-- Must have a header file libft.h
+- Must have a header file ft_printf.h

 ### Allowed Functions